bentonlake/personal-website/README.md

 # personal-website
-The codebase for my personal website, a general experiment in different web frameworks.
+The codebase of my personal website.
+Written in Next.JS.